 The list box displays the available pins.
-If you change the pattern value, the list box shows the available pins based on the filter.
+If you change the filter value, the list box shows the available pins based on the filter.

-Use Add, Add All to add the pins from the Available Pins list to Assigned Pins or Remove, Remove All to delete the pins from the Assigned Pins list.
+Click Add, Add All, Remove, and Remove All to add or delete pins from the Assigned Pins list.